rmjordas/awesome-vue/content/components-and-libraries/utilities.md

 - [v-model](https://github.com/huanleguang/v-model) - V-Model is a model plugin for Vue.js, like ng-resource.
 - [vue-resource-mock](https://github.com/noru/vue-resource-mock) - A helper to mock your http response, based on vue-resource's interceptor.
 - [vue-async-data-2](https://github.com/kamijin-fanta/vue-async-data) - Async data loading plugin for Vue.js.
-- [vue-api-request](https://github.com/ftgibran/vue-api-request) - A plugin that provides full control on your APIs, making your request simple, fast and easy to implement.
+- [vue-api-request](https://github.com/ftgibran/vue-api-request) - A plugin that provides full control on your APIs, making your request simple, fast, and easy to implement
 - [vue-fast-axios](https://github.com/leonardovilarinho/vue-fast-axios) - Make requests with validations in a simple and beautiful way.
 - [vue-async-properties](https://github.com/blainehansen/vue-async-properties) - An `asyncData` and `asyncComputed` plugin with support for debouncing, transforming results, error handlers, loading/pending flags, lazy/eager requests.
 - [vue-axios-plugin](https://github.com/yugasun/vue-axios-plugin) - A plugin that combines axios with Vuejs, making http request more easier.